17 Best Student Portfolio Examples of 2026

 Built with: Squarespace

-Moreover, the simple navigation bar takes you to the necessary information, social media, and contact.
+Moreover, the simple navigation bar takes you to the necessary information, social media, and contacts.

 These ultimate Squarespace website examples will also offer an excellent creative exercise.